tomhrr/dale/doc/1-5-functions.md

 definition, and that definition has `extern-c` linkage, the argument types may be omitted.

-The above example is much saner when local type deduction is used:
+Local type deduction makes function pointer definitions much simpler:

         (def fp (var auto \ (# + int int)))